 Spring maintenance is most important.
 It’s common for spray heads to get pulled out of adjustment due to freezing and thawing in late winter.
-Your landscape maintenance contractor will test the system and make sure there are no leaks or clogged nozzles and that coverage areas are correct.
+Your landscape maintenance contractor will test the system and make sure there are no leaks or clogged nozzles and that the coverage areas are correct.
 He’ll also reprogram the settings on your controller such as start time, run time and rain sensor sensitivity.
 It’s worth it to keep up on this maintenance because it can improve the efficiency of your system by as much as 30%-40%.

-If you are thinking about installing a garden irrigation system, or would like us to assess your current system, please feel free to contact one of our garden management specialists.
+If you are thinking about installing a garden irrigation system or would like us to assess your current system, please feel free to contact one of our garden management specialists.